 Salmon, Spinach & Butternut Squash Salad

 Not only is this salmon, spinach, and roasted squash salad full of flavor, but it also has immune-supporting ingredients.
-Salmon—which could also be subbed for the canned variety—contains omega-3 fatty acids, which can help support the immune system by reducing inflammation.
+Salmon—which could also be subbed for the canned variety—contains omega-3 fatty acids, which can help support the immune system by reducing inflammation1.

 Bonus: According to functional medicine physician Raphael Kellman, M.D., the garlic in the dressing is "rich in inulin, a plant fiber that both nourishes the microbiome and helps heal the gut."
 And since the gut can affect immunity, lather that salad up.